cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 print(long_to_bytes(m))
 ```

-I heard there was someone who solved it by directly pushing the value to z3-solver.
+I heard there was someone who solved it by directly pushing the value to the z3-solver.
 Since the relations are quite simple, I assumed it should be doable as well.

 ## addprimes (13 solves)
 > addprimes in PARI/GP is useful for implementing RSA decryption.